devkcsn/Pragati/README.md

 npm install dotenv

-now run the server.js file using cmd write node server.js to run it on local host 3000
+now run the server.js file using cmd write "node server.js" to run it on local host 3000

 for database info contact +918002029001 on whatsapp